GoC-Spending/goc-spending-laravel/readme.md

 This repository is designed to scrape, parse, interpret, and import contracting data into a database.
 It operates in combination with several other repositories, which adds to the difficulty of the initial setup.
 Overall this repo is intended for one-time use, before the data is analyzed via the database.

-Full setup steps (run in your intended parent directory).
+Follow the steps below to install the various components (run these in your intended parent directory).

 ### 1\.
 Clone the three repositories: